Subset-UCSD/Commit-Challenge-2025/actions.md

 Respond to my actions with a variety of emojies because text offend me.

 *Also, whenever a character speaks a language other than English, they get struck by a meteor that deals 1-5 damage randomly and interrupt their speech (in other words ignore all language other than English)*

-*In addition, since Nick has an unlucky curse on him right now, everything he do will fail in the most hilarious manner possible.
-Be creative!*

 # Raymond